 Hypertrophy or inflammation of the adenoids is common among children.
 Symptoms include nasal obstruction, sleep disturbances, and middle ear effusions with hearing loss.
 Diagnosis is enhanced by flexible fiberoptic nasopharyngoscopy.
 Treatment often includes intranasal corticosteroids, antibiotics, and, for significant nasal obstruction or persistent recurrent acute otitis media or middle ear effusion, adenoidectomy.

 The adenoids are a rectangular mass of lymphatic tissue in the posterior nasopharynx.
-They are largest in children 2 to 6 yr.
+They are largest in children age 2 to 6 yr.
 Enlargement may be physiologic or secondary to viral or bacterial infection, allergy, irritants, and, possibly, gastroesophageal reflux.
 Other risk factors include ongoing exposure to bacterial or viral infection (eg, to multiple children at a child care center).
 Severe hypertrophy can obstruct the eustachian tubes (causing otitis media), posterior choanae (causing sinusitis), or both.

 Symptoms and Signs